fme-teaching/fme-teaching.github.io/content/home/about.md

 #author = "admin"
 +++

-The aim of the FME Teaching Committee is to support a worldwide improvement in learning formal methods, mainly by teaching but also via self-learning.
+The FME Teaching Committee aims to support a worldwide improvement in formal methods proficiency, by teaching and self-learning.